VVT-i: Dual VVT-i

-The Dual VVT-i system adjusts timing on both intake and exhaust camshafts.
-It was first introduced in 1998 on the RS200 Altezza's 3S-GE engine.
-Dual VVT-i is also found in Toyota's 3.5-litre 2GR-FE V6 engine, first appearing on the 2005 Avalon.
+The Dual VVT-i system adjusts timing on both the intake and exhaust camshafts.
+It was introduced with the Altezza RS200's 3S-GE engine in 1998.
+Dual VVT-i was later used in Toyota's 3.5-litre 2GR-FE V6 engine, first appearing on the 2005 Avalon.
 This engine can be found on numerous Toyota and Lexus models.
 By adjusting the valve timing, engine start and stop occurs almost unnoticeably at minimum compression.
 Fast heating of the catalytic converter to its light-off temperature is possible, thereby reducing hydrocarbon emissions considerably.
 Most Toyota engines including the 1LR-GUE (V10, used in the Lexus LFA), UR engines (V8), GR engines (V6), AR engines (large I4), ZR engines (medium I4), and NR engines (small I4) use this technology.

 VVT-iE

 VVT-iE (Variable Valve Timing - intelligent by Electric motor) is a version of Dual VVT-i that uses an electrically operated actuator to adjust and maintain intake camshaft timing.
 The exhaust camshaft timing is still controlled using a hydraulic actuator.
 This form of variable valve timing technology was developed initially for Lexus vehicles.
-This system was first introduced on the 1UR-FSE engine in the 2007 Lexus LS 460.

-The electric motor in the actuator spins together with the intake camshaft as the engine runs.
-To maintain camshaft timing, the actuator motor will operate at the same speed as the camshaft.
-To advance the camshaft timing, the actuator motor will rotate slightly faster than the camshaft speed.
-To retard camshaft timing, the actuator motor will rotate slightly slower than camshaft speed.
-The speed difference between the actuator motor and camshaft timing is used to operate a mechanism that varies the camshaft timing.
-The benefit of the electric actuation is enhanced response and accuracy at low engine speeds and at lower temperatures as well as a greater total range of adjustment.
-The combination of these factors allows more precise control, resulting in an improvement of both fuel economy, engine output and emissions performance.
+This system was introduced on the 1UR-FSE engine in the 2007 Lexus LS 460.
+The electric motor in the actuator spins in unison with the intake camshaft as the engine operates.
+To maintain camshaft timing, the actuator motor runs at the same speed as the camshaft.
+To advance the camshaft timing, the actuator motor rotates slightly faster than the camshaft speed.
+Conversely, to retard the camshaft timing, the actuator motor rotates slightly slower than the camshaft speed.
+The speed differences between the actuator motor and the camshaft is used to operate a mechanism that varies the camshaft timing.
+The advantage of electric actuation lies in its enhanced response and accuracy at low engine speeds and lower temperatures, as well as a greater total range of adjustment.
+The combination of these factors enables more precise control, resulting in improvements in fuel economy, engine output, and emissions performance.

 VVT-iW

 VVT-iW (Variable Valve Timing - intelligent Wide) was introduced with the 2.0L turbocharged direct-injected 8AR-FTS fitted to the Lexus NX 200t.
 VVT-iW uses VVT-iW on the intake valves and VVT-i on the exhaust valves.
 The intake cam has mid-position cam lock mechanism that retards the continuously variable timing.
-It offers expanded valve opening angles (Wide) which enables the engine to operate in a modified-Atkinson cycle at low rpm for improved economy and lower emissions, and in the Otto cycle at high rpm for better performance, while delivering high torque throughout the rpm band.
+It offers expanded valve opening angles (Wide) which enables the engine to operate in a modified-Atkinson cycle at low rpm for improved economy and lower emissions and in the Otto cycle at high rpm for better performance, while also delivering high torque throughout the entire rpm band.